clockfort/rip-dvd/README.md

 Dead-simple shell script to easily rip encrypted DVDs to disk without hassle or fuss.

+## Example Usage ##

 ```
 [clockfort@clockfort-desktop ~]$ ./rip_dvd.sh /dev/sr0 /mnt/local_storage/test.iso
-About to rip a DVD at /dev/sr0 to a file at /mnt/local_storage/test.iso, with detected block size of 2048 and detected number of blocks as 1937368 , for an approximate total size of 3.69 GB.
+About to rip a DVD at /dev/sr0 to a file at /mnt/local_storage/test.iso, with detected block size of 2048 and detected number of blocks as 1937368, for an approximate total size of 3.69 GB.
 Does that sound correct? y
 Attempting to decrypt blocks so we can copy them...
 libdvdread: Using libdvdcss version 1.2.13 for DVD access